Sleep Problems Caused By Cerebral Palsy

 - Sleep medication, including light sedatives

-Sleep challenges often depend on how serious a the child’s condition is.
+Sleep challenges often depend on the severity of the child’s condition.
 Children with mild cerebral palsy may only face minor sleep problems, while children with severe cerebral palsy may find it extremely difficult to sleep at night.

 Sleep Medications for Children with Cerebral Palsy